-Unique among the branches of Neopaganism, Reformism is defined not by the contents of our specific traditions of belief and practice but by our commitment to manifesting our vision of positive transformation.
+Unique among the branches of Neopaganism, Reformism is defined not by the contents of our specific traditions of belief and practice but by our commitment to adapt so that we might manifest our vision of positive transformation.
 Accordingly, Reform Paganism includes but transcends many Pagan traditions, which we cherish as blossoms on our branch of the Great Tree.

 We labor in love to manifest our vision by fostering reconnection with “natural” human spirituality in promotion of universal spiritual development, which comprises the whole person (soma and psyche), the whole human community, and all of Nature.
 For we understand that everything is eternally intertwined in the long arc of the Autopoiesis of the Universe and that spirituality is an emergent property of Nature in us.